Pulgasari

 Shin and his wife, Choi Eun-hee, were kidnapped in 1978 by agents of Kim Jong Il and held captive in North Korea.
 Pulgasari was put forward in February 1985 to capitalize on the success of The Return of Godzilla (1984) and became Shin's last film made under Kim Jong Il's orders.
 Kim Seryun and Ri Chun-gu collaborated on the screenplay.
 Principal photography took place in Pyongyang from June to August 1985 on an estimated budget, making it one of the most expensive films produced in North Korea to that time.
 Some sources suggest that North Korean filmmaker Chong Gon-jo, who was given sole director credit, completed filming on behalf of Shin.
 A team of 15 Toho employees, including Teruyoshi Nakano, handled special effects photography from September to December.

-Pulgasari was previewed at Toho Studios in January 1986 and readied for release in Japan and North Korea later that year.
+Pulgasari premiered in North Korea on February 28, 1986, with plans for subsequent international release later that year.
 However, the film was banned in March after Shin and Choi escaped North Korean supervision and fled to the United States, where Shin later worked on a remake.
 Pulgasari eventually debuted on VHS in Japan on January 21, 1995, and had its official premiere in Tokyo on July 4, 1998, to commercial success.
 Critical reception in Japan was positive, with many favorable comparisons to Godzilla (1998).
-It has since become the most-widely-seen North Korean film internationally and a cult classic.
+It has since become the most-widely-seen North Korean film internationally, and a cult classic.